elasticio/elasticio.github.io/content/_getting-started/integration-component.md

 `Add a new pet to the store` is an action as the corresponding resource in the Petstore API is accessible through `POST` method.

-> **Note** A component developer is not required to cover 100% of the API in his/her component.
+>**Please note** that a component developer is not required to cover 100% of the API in his/her component.
 Typically a developer would implement only those API resources that are required in the current integration project.
 Indeed the coverage of the APIs in the built-in {{site.data.tenant.name}} platform components varies from component to component.

 ## Understanding component's interaction